 Trout Streams of Southern New England, Tom Fuller.
 A very thorough review of watersheds in the region, including maps, fly suggestions and suggested spots.
 My copy is ragged and marked up all over.

-IF YOU WANT TO START EURO-NYMPHING
+IF YOU WANT TO DRAMATICALLY UP YOUR NYMPHING GAME

 Dynamic Nymphing: Tactics, Techniques, and Flies from Around the World, George Daniel.
 Extremely clear and well-written.
 A book that became a reference manual as I learned how to tightline nymph.
 Daniel was on TeamUSA and, later, coached the team.